stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   It occurred to me that judging from the elaborateness of this worship, the concealed deity must be one of considerable importance.
 Was it Osiris or Isis, Horus or Anubis, or some vast unknown God of the Dead still more central and supreme?
-There is a legend that terrible altars and colossi were reared to an Unknown One before ever the known gods were worshipped.&nbsp;.&nbsp;.&nbsp;.
+There is a legend that terrible altars and colossi were reared to an Unknown One before ever the known gods were worshipped. . . .

   And now, as I steeled myself to watch the rapt and sepulchral adorations of those nameless things, a thought of escape flashed upon me.
 The hall was dim, and the columns heavy with shadow.
 With every creature of that nightmare throng absorbed in shocking raptures, it might be barely possible for me to creep past to the faraway end of one of the staircases and ascend unseen; trusting to Fate and skill to deliver me from the upper reaches.
-Where I was, I neither knew nor seriously reflected upon&mdash;and for a moment it struck me as amusing to plan a serious escape from that which I knew to be a dream.
-Was I in some hidden and unsuspected lower realm of Khephren&rsquo;s gateway temple&mdash;that temple which generations have persistently called the Temple of the Sphinx?
+Where I was, I neither knew nor seriously reflected upon--and for a moment it struck me as amusing to plan a serious escape from that which I knew to be a dream.
+Was I in some hidden and unsuspected lower realm of Khephren's gateway temple--that temple which generations have persistently called the Temple of the Sphinx?
 I could not conjecture, but I resolved to ascend to life and consciousness if wit and muscle could carry me.